rebouljc/CS5001_5002_Debugger/Tasklist.md

 - [ ] Create a basic application using ImGui
 - [ ] Create a basic application using GTK

+#### GUI Features
+Here are some things we might want in the final UI (using whatever framework)
+- [ ] Implement a text viewer
+- [ ] Develop a set breakpoint system
+- [ ] Develop a breakpoint viewer system
+- [ ] Develop a visual indication of the program hitting a breakpoint
+- [ ] Implement a memory viewer/editor
+    - [ ] allow the user to view/edit the values in different bases
+- [ ] Implement a CPU register viewer/editor
+    - [ ] allow the user to view/edit the values in different bases
+- [ ] Develop an option to view assembly alongside source code
+- [ ] Develop a syntax highlighting system (RegEx?)
+    - [ ] Implement for x86 Assembly
+    - [ ] Implement for C
+    - [ ] Implement for C++
+    - [ ] Implement for other languages (add to this list) ...
+- [ ] Implement a system to select an .exe to debug
+- [ ] Implement a system to select a running process to debug
+- [ ] Develop interactive buttons for debugger interactions
+    - [ ] Continue
+    - [ ] Step-forward
+    - [ ] Stop

 ### Starting Debugger and Debugger Functionality
 Get started in creating the debugger.
 The earlier we start the better we will understand how everything should be designed.

 * Windows
     - [x] Create a debugger application that can attach itself to another program.
 (Just a basic application. no breakpoints or anything) *Wayne*
-    - [ ] Read memory from an attached program
+    - [ ] Implement: Read memory from an attached program
-    - [ ] Write memory from an attached program
+    - [ ] Implement: Write memory from an attached program
-    - [ ] Read CPU registers from an attached program
+    - [ ] Implement: Read CPU registers from an attached program
-    - [ ] Write CPU registers from an attached program
+    - [ ] Implement: Write CPU registers from an attached program
-    - [ ] Set and manage breakpoints
+    - [ ] Implement: Set and manage breakpoints
-    - [ ] Catch and interpret program exceptions
+    - [ ] Implement: Catch and interpret program exceptions
-    - [ ] Start the debugee program from the debugger
+    - [ ] Implement: Start the debugee program from the debugger
-    - [ ] Read in C++ source for user interaction
+    - [ ] Implement: Read in C++ source for user interaction

 * Linux
     - [ ] Create a debugger application that can attach itself to another program.
-    - [ ] Read memory from an attached program
+    - [ ] Implement: Read memory from an attached program
-    - [ ] Write memory from an attached program
+    - [ ] Implement: Write memory from an attached program
-    - [ ] Read CPU registers from an attached program
+    - [ ] Implement: Read CPU registers from an attached program
-    - [ ] Write CPU registers from an attached program
+    - [ ] Implement: Write CPU registers from an attached program
-    - [ ] Set and manage breakpoints
+    - [ ] Implement: Set and manage breakpoints
-    - [ ] Catch and interpret program exceptions
+    - [ ] Implement: Catch and interpret program exceptions
-    - [ ] Start the debugee program from the debugger
+    - [ ] Implement: Start the debugee program from the debugger
-    - [ ] Read in C++ source for user interaction
+    - [ ] Implement: Read in C++ source for user interaction